-You will find further information about the school speaker role in the application information pack.
+You will find more information about being a school speaker in the application pack.
+Please read the pack, and let us know if you have any questions, before applying.

-Please note that courses are only open to members of Humanists UK, or those prepared to become members, and that we can only accept applicants who live in England, Wales or Northern Ireland.
+Remember that courses are only open to members of Humanists UK, or people prepared to become members.

 We can only accept applicants who live in England, Wales, or Northern Ireland.